-If your child needs to be placed onto the SEN register for additional support then an initial meeting will be set up between the class teacher, parents and the SENCo to discuss this decision further.
+If your child needs to be placed onto the SEN register for additional support then the class teacher will inform this with the parents and discuss the target areas to be worked on.

 The SENCo at Newlyn School is Julie Wood.